Your privacy is important

-How will the Nature Freedom use the personal information you provide?
+How will Nature Freedom use the personal information you provide?

-Nature Freedom will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.
+Nature Freedom will use personal information it collects from you for the primary purpose of collection, and for secondary purposes that are related to the primary purpose of collection and are reasonably expected, or to which you have consented.

-In relation to direct marketing, Nature Freedom will use your personal information for direct marketing where you have provided that information, and you are likely to expect direct marketing: only then you will be sent direct marketing containing an opt out.
-If we use your personal information obtained from elsewhere we will still send you direct marketing information where you have consented and which will also contain an opt out.
+In relation to direct marketing, Nature Freedom will use your personal information for direct marketing, and you are likely to expect direct marketing: only then will you be sent direct marketing containing an opt out.
+If we use your personal information obtained from elsewhere, we will still send you direct marketing information which you have consented to, and which will also contain an opt out.
 We will always obtain your consent to use sensitive information as the basis for any of our direct marketing.

 Job applicants, staff members and contractors:

-Where Nature Freedom receives unsolicited job applications these will usually be dealt with in accordance with the unsolicited personal information requirements of the Privacy Act.
+When Nature Freedom receives unsolicited job applications, these will usually be dealt with in accordance with the unsolicited personal information requirements of the Privacy Act.

-The Nature Freedom also obtains personal information about volunteers who assist the Nature Freedom in its functions or conduct associated activities, such as to enable Nature Freedom and the volunteers to work together.
+Nature Freedom also obtains personal information about volunteers who assist Nature Freedom in its functions or conduct associated activities, so as to enable Nature Freedom and the volunteers to work together.